ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 ## Check Switches

-As the time of writing I had not a switch attached.
+At the time of writing I did not have a switch attached.
 Usually there is a long output.

 ```bash